Random density matrices: Analytical results for mean root fidelity and mean square Bures distance: Introduction

 \section{Introduction}

 Various distance measures between quantum states play a crucial role in quantum information theory and find applications in diverse problems, such as quantum communication protocols, quantification of quantum correlations, quantum algorithms in machine learning, and quantum-state tomography~\cite{NC2000,BZ2017,W2017,ZE2011,TBCL2019,STM2013,RSI2016,Gao2016,SO2013,VPRK1997,ACSZC2019,LTOCC2019,KLPCSC2019,CPCC2019,LZ2004,STM2013,KKF2020,WPSW2020,PSW2020}.
 Roughly speaking, distance measures quantify the degree of \emph{closeness} of two given quantum states.
-Some examples of prominent distance measures are the trace distance, Hilbert-Schmidt distance, Bures distance and Hellinger distance.
+Some examples of prominent distance measures are trace distance, Hilbert-Schmidt distance, Bures distance, and Hellinger distance.
 Among these, Bures distance holds a special place due to its several notable features.
-For instance, it is Riemannian and also a monotone due to which, among other things, it serves as a bona fide measure of distinguishability between two quantum states~\cite{MMPZ2008,PPZ2016,RSI2016}.
+For instance, it is Riemannian and also a monotone.
+The latter feature signifies that it does not grow under an arbitrary completely positive trace-preserving quantum operation.
+Due to this monotonicity, among other things, the Bures distance serves as a bona fide measure of distinguishability between two quantum states~\cite{MMPZ2008,PPZ2016,RSI2016}.
 The Bures distance was introduced by Bures during his investigations pertaining to the infinite products of von Neumann algebras~\cite{B1969}.
-It was further studied by Uhlmann in his works related to transition probability of states~\cite{U1976,U1986}.
+It was further studied by Uhlmann in his works related to the transition probability of states~\cite{U1976,U1986}.

 Given two quantum states represented by the respective density matrices $\rho_1$ and $\rho_2$, the Bures distance is defined by~\cite{B1969,U1976,BZ2017,W2017},

 where

 is the fidelity~\cite{B1969,U1976,U1986,J1994}, with ``$\tr$" representing the trace.
 Although not obvious from the above definition, Bures distance, like any other distance measure, is symmetric in its argument, i.e., $d_{B}(\rho_1,\rho_2)=d_{B}(\rho_2,\rho_1)$.
 It assumes values from the interval $[0,\sqrt{2}]$.
 The minimum value of 0 is obtained when the two states coincide and the maximum value of $\sqrt{2}$ is achieved when the two states are supported on orthogonal subspaces.